Far-right subcultures: Subcultural parasitism

 Far-right ideologists try to infiltrate subcultures in order to spread their ideas among them.
 These attempts are defined as subcultural parasitism.
 The most well-known subculture that has been taken over by the far-right and neo-Nazis is the skinhead scene, which originated in Great Britain.
 Some examples of subculture parasitism: the nipster, infiltration of the hipster (contemporary subculture) by neo-Nazis (Nazi Hipster), Nazi punk, infiltration of the heavy metal subculture, known as National Socialist black metal (NSBM/NSCH).
 Subcultures as the Goth subculture and the hip hop subculture have also been infiltrated by far-right movements and ideologists.
-Some other examples for far-right or neo-Nazi subcultures: esoteric Nazism and Nazi Satanism.

 Cultural counter-subversion

 There is another strategy which is resorted to by neo-Nazis and far-right movements, and it is called cultural subversion.
 This strategy uses already existing forms of expression and organization and gives them a far right meaning.
 Some examples: